-- Your boat has a bilge pump(s) for pumping water out of the bilge. - An autofloat switch, mounted next to the bilge pump, will turn On the bilge pump if bilge water rises above a preset level. - You can also turn On the bilge pump(s) yourself using the switch at the helm. - The bilge pump(s) is wired directly to the battery.
-Unless the battery is dead, the bilge pump(s) should work even when your boat is unattended.
+- Your boat has two bilge pumps for pumping water out of the bilge.

+- The autofloat switches, mounted next to the bilge pumps, will turn On the bilge pumps if bilge water rises above a preset level.

+- You can also turn

+On the bilge pumps

+yourself using the

+switches at the

+helm.

+- The bilge pumps are wired directly to the battery.

+Unless the battery is dead, the bilge pump system should work even when your boat is unattended.